Gtomika/compose-chat-app/README.md

 ## Build

-To build this app, you must set up Firebase, and copy your *google-services.json* file to the *app* folder.
+To build this app, you must set up your own Firebase project, then:

+ - Copy your *google-services.json* file to the *app* folder.
+ - For cloud functions, copy your *admin service account JSON file* to functions folder and rename it *adminServiceAccountKey.json*

 Furethermore, your Firebase project must have **Blaze** plan, since this project uses Cloud Functions.